 Here's a step-by-step breakdown of how RFID works:

-An object has an RFID tag with a microchip and antenna.
+An object has an RFID tag with a microchip and an antenna.
 Product and location data can be embedded on the microchip using RFID readers or writers,, while the antenna permits communication.

 RFID readers use radio waves to activate tags.
 This activates the tag's antenna for signal reception and transmission.

-The tag sends a signal back to the reader, containing the stored data.
+The tag sends a signal back to the reader containing the stored data.

 The RFID reader sends tag data to a computer.